 The study of normal and pathological blood with chemical, physical and microscopic methods.
 535. (107.)
 General Virology (2) I, II Prerequisite: Microbiology 310.
 Recommended: Microbiology 330 and 520.
 Viruses, their structure, function, culture, and methods of study.
 535L.
 (107L.)
 General Virology Laboratory (2) II Prerequisites: Microbiology 520 and credit or concurrent registration in Microbiology 535.
 The culture, isolation, and characterization of viruses.
 560. (116.)
-Marine Microbiology (2) I Microbiological population of estuary and ocean waters; interrelationships with other organisms and the physical and chemical environment.
+Marine Microbiology (2) I Prerequisites: Microbiology 310 or an introductory microbiology course and consent of the instructor.
+Microbiological population of estuary and ocean waters; interrelationships with other organisms and the physical and chemical environment.
 560L.
-Marine Microbiology Laboratory (2) 1 Six hours of laboratory.
+Marine Microbiology Laboratory (2) I Six hours of laboratory.

 Prerequisite: Credit or concurrent registration in Microbiology 560.

 580. (120.)
+Animal Viruses (4) |

+Two lectures and six hours of laboratory.

-Animal Viruses (4) | Prerequisites: Microbiology 520 and 535, Recommended: Microbiology 330 and 535L Animal virus identification and investigation, emphasizing cell culture, cytopathic effects and serology.
+Prerequisites: Microbiology 520 and 535.
+Recommended: Microbiology 330 and 535L.
+Animal virus identification and investigation, emphasizing cell culture, cytopathic effects and serology.